princedede/Q-paper/q_core/QuatreDigesu.md

 Participant who get financed may decide to amortize the loan or pay all at once but must complete the total repayment amount before the duration elapsed.
 If the otherwise happens, anyone who must be a member of the pool may liquidate the defaulter.
 In this case, their **QFT** is confiscated and use to set off the loan.

   - Non-Strict mode

 In contrast to the strict mode, the creator may allow anyone to join their pool.
 This mean, as the creator, you do not have to explicitly add participants to your group.
 Anyone may select to join in but the initial setting wil slightly change from that of strict mode.
-Please use the dedicated function for this purpose.
+Please use the designated function for this purpose.

 -----------------

 **2.** **Joining existing pool**

-A pool we created in non-strict mode is visible and allowance is set to true for anyone join.
+A pool we created in non-strict mode is visible and allowance is set to true for anyone to join.
 **NOTE**: Intending participant must have amount in base currency sufficient pay for unit amount plus gas fee (usually minimal).

-**`NOTE :`** _Quatre-finance does not have control over this pool of funds.
+**`NOTE :`** _Quatre-finance does not have control over funds in any of the pools.
 In fact, we have no way to access it_.

 ---------------------------